100 Stories

 Moment of Joy

-I was also actually impressed with the carrot based salad sauce – it was genuinely, really good!
+I was also actually impressed with the carrot-based salad dressing – it was genuinely, really good!
 I think they actually sold them in smaller bottles as well if you’re really in love with the sauce.

 I definitely recommend the restaurant but there are a few points you must be aware of before going:

-1. Unfortunately, you can not reserve beforehand.
+- Unfortunately, you cannot reserve beforehand.
 If you’d like a seat facing the open window, you have to get there earlier than 11:00 as there is only enough for around eight or nine people.
-I arrived at 11:15 and the best seats were already taken and I had to take a table seat behind.
+I arrived at 11:15 and the best seats were already taken, so I had to take a table seat behind.

-2. There is only one chef running the kitchen so it takes quite a bit of time for the food to arrive.
+- There is only one chef running the kitchen, so it takes quite a bit of time for the food to arrive.
 I think I had to wait a good forty to fifty minutes before I was served.

-3. It is a little expensive.
+- It is a little expensive.
 Because the only way to access the area is to drive, I couldn’t enjoy some good wine or alcohol to go with it, and I feel as if it was a little expensive for the dish I got.
-However, it’s definitely a must go if you’ve never been before, and the location, vibe and atmosphere of the restaurant is definitely worth the visit.
+However, it’s definitely a must-go if you’ve never been before, and the location, vibe and atmosphere of the restaurant are definitely worth the visit.

-And here we have it: the perfect guide to spending your weekend in Asa Kita district.
-I thoroughly enjoyed spending a nice morning walk at Asa zoo, whilst enjoying the company of many different animals, and then going for lunch at the luxurious Spaghetti N34.
-It was one of the most relaxing and fun trips I’d had in a while, and I would definitely recommend it 10/10 for anyone hoping for a fun, spontaneous, morning outside of the city.
+And here we have it: the perfect guide to spending your weekend in Asakita Ward.
+I thoroughly enjoyed spending a nice morning walk at Asa Zoo whilst enjoying the company of many different animals and then going for lunch at the luxurious Spaghetti N34.
+It was one of the most relaxing and fun trips I’d had in a while, and I would definitely recommend it; a 10/10 for anyone hoping for a fun, spontaneous, morning outside of the city.

-There is a bus stop called 安佐動物園(Asa doubutsuen) and the park is a minute walk from there.
-However, I do recommend taking a car as it is only about a twenty to thirty minute drive from centre Hiroshima.
+There is a bus stop called Asa Zoo (安佐動物園) and the park is a one-minute walk from there.
+However, I do recommend taking a car as it is only about a twenty- to thirty-minute drive from downtown Hiroshima.
 The restaurants around are also pretty inaccessible by public transport.

-To get to N34, there is a bus stop called Bishamondai Sanchome and it is only a 7 minute walk from there, but then again, it is a bit of a hassle accessing here and I do recommend taking the car.
+To get to Spaghetti N34, there is a bus stop called Bishamondai San-chome and it is only a 7-minute walk from there, but then again, it is a bit of a hassle to access and I do recommend taking a car.